42.42 Working with families who are uncooperative and/or not engaging with professionals

 Impact on assessment of the adults

-In order to assess to what extent the hostility of the parent(s) is impacting on the assessment of the child, professionals in all agencies should consider whether they are:
+To assess to what extent, the hostility of the parent(s)/care givers is impacting on the assessment of the child, professionals in all agencies should consider whether they are:

 Sometimes parents may be hostile to specific agencies or individuals.
 If the hostility is not universal, then agencies should seek to understand why this might be and learn from each other.
-The risks are of splitting between the professionals / agencies, with tensions and disagreement taking the focus from the child.
+The risks are of divisions opening between the professionals/agencies, with tensions and disagreement taking the focus away from the child.

 Ensuring effective multi-agency working

 Any professional or agency faced with incidents of threats, hostility or violence should routinely consider the potential implications for any other professional or agency involved with the family in addition to the implications for themselves and should alert to the nature of the risks.
-Information sharing is crucial to protect professionals and children (see Information Sharing and Confidentiality).
+Information sharing is crucial to protect professionals and children.
+Agencies should all work together to share information so that issues such as complaints do not undermine effective interagency working and/or impede child protection processes.

 Supervision and support